daniel-cintra/tdd-laravel-example/README.md

+# Repository Archived

+This repository has been archived and is no longer maintained.

-# An example of TDD with Laravel Framework
+## An example of TDD with Laravel Framework

 I'm switching to TDD (Test Driven Development) in my daily work.
 It's been a nice experience, and I'm really enjoying the TDD approach: developing in the Red, Green, Refactory cicle.